iqvf/script/README.md

 - Nothing.

 Possible issues:
-- Client crashes, stay on the game and the client *shouldn't* crash, if it does it's most likely the server hop.
+- Client crashes, stay on the game and the client *shouldn't* crash, if it does it's most likely the server hop or your executor (no issues with Synapse only client crashes when i'm tabbed out of Roblox)

 **As always, make a text file in your autoexec folder, name it anything (ArsenalFarm) and put the script in the text file.**